Santorini Santorini In July - Pixabay / Pexels

 What to Book Before You Arrive in July

-This is not optional in July — book everything before you land:
+This is non-negotiable in July.
+Sort all of this before you land:

 July Survival Guide: Beat the Crowds